WintrCat/spellcastsolver/readme.md

 <br>
 Letters with `#` after them are frozen (cannot be used).
 <br>
-Letters with `g` after them have a gem attached.
+Letters with `!` after them have a gem attached.
 If you have gem management disabled, you can ignore this.
 <br><br>
 You can chain modifiers if you want; e.g `t+$` for a `T` tile with double letter score and double word score at the same time.
 <br><br>
-The number on the last line is the number of gems you have available to spend on swaps.
-It may take several minutes to find moves with 3 swaps, so it is not recommended to specify 9 or more gems.
+There are two numbers that go at the bottom of the file.
+The first is the number of gems that you have in the position, and the second is the round number.
+The round number will only be used when gem management is enabled, so you can omit this if you have it disabled.

 ### Configuration
 There is a configuration file `config.json` where you can edit the bot's settings.